Confidaunt/quartz_NystarRetired/content/People/Carrol Jupiter.md

 Cause: None
 ---
 Summary:
 A very stressed looking Sun Elf.
-He surrendered to the Haven Guard when there was a suspicion that his teammate [[Mars DeWinter]] was behind the attack on the Queen.
+He surrendered to the Haven Guard when there was a suspicion that his teammate Mars DeWinter was behind the attack on the Queen. [[Benecio Plutok Rudamente]]

 Appearance:

 First Met:
-During the aftermath of [[Esmerelda]]'s airship crash into a stadium during a tournament for [[Enrico Caruso Junior]].
+During the aftermath of Esmerelda's airship crash into a stadium during a tournament for Enrico Caruso Junior.

 Last Met:
 Same as above